ThomasHoussin/com.thomashoussin.ruuvitag/README.txt

 - RSSI
 - Movement (RAWv2 only)

-More functionalities will be added in next versions (support for Ruuvi Station, presence detection, etc/)
+More functionalities will be added in next versions (support for Ruuvi Station, etc.)